BottomsNode/SCT_ML_3/README.md

 ## Predicting a Single Image
   To classify a single image, use the predict_image function included in the code.
 This function takes an image path as input and returns whether the image is of a cat or a dog.

+## Acknowledgements
+  This project uses the Dogs vs. Cats dataset from Kaggle.
+Special thanks to the Kaggle community for providing such a valuable dataset.

+## License
+  This project is licensed under the MIT License.

+### How to Use
+  - Save this content in a file named `README.md` in the root directory of your project.